williamouyang/okta.github.io/_source/docs/api/resources/groups.md

 <span class="api-uri-template api-uri-delete"><span class="api-label">DELETE</span> /groups/*:id*</span>

-Removes an Okta group from your organization.
+Removes a group with `OKTA_GROUP` type from your organization.

-> Only Okta groups can be removed.
-Application import operations are responsible for syncing non-Okta groups such as Active Directory groups.
+> Only groups with `OKTA_GROUP` type can be removed.<br>
+> Application imports are responsible for removing groups with `APP_GROUP` type such as Active Directory groups.

 ##### Request Parameters
 {:.api .api-request .api-request-params}